gnperdue/EssentialSQLAlchemy/esqlalchCha02/esqlalch_notes_cha02.markdown

 Often, we only need a portion of the columns...

 ### Controlling the Columns in the Query

+In order to limit the fields returned by a query, we should pass the desired columns into the `select()` constructor as a list:

     In [19]: run select3.py
     2016-02-26 21:52:31,777 INFO sqlalchemy.engine.base.Engine SELECT cookies.cookie_name, cookies.quantity